 Multi-billionaire corporations like InGen and Apex Cybernetics can certainly afford breakthrough technology in the form of futuristic transportation.
 The Jurassic World theme park allows visitors to enjoy the thrill of witnessing actual dinosaurs by traveling in a glass-encased Gyrosphere.

 The glass of the Gyrosphere is supposed to be invulnerable and even protect the tourists from the venomous spit of a Dilophosaurus.
 However, as we all know, it failed to withstand the jawbones of an Indominus Rex.

 The Hollow Earth Anti-Gravity Vehicle, aka H.E.A.V, is an aircraft specially created to cross the gateway into the Hollow Earth realm that appeared in the movie Godzilla vs. Kong.
 The hovercraft is equipped with four mobile anti-gravity turbines that allow it to float and move around.

 Q9.
 Which vehicle would impress your girlfriend the most: Gyrosphere or H.E.A.V?

 Yeah, we know Ebirah never appeared in the Monsterverse, but it did appear in the Godzilla series film Ebirah, Horror of the Deep.
 Besides, it’s too much fun to pit these two aquatic giants against each other to give it up.

-The movie version of the Mosasaurus is about 80 ft. long.
-Definitely large enough to tear apart a Blue Whale, the Mosasaurus is one of the most fearsome dinosaurs the Jurassic has ever showcased.
+The movie version of the Mosasaurus is about 80 ft. long and large enough to tear apart a Blue Whale, the Mosasaurus is one of the most fearsome dinosaurs the Jurassic has ever showcased.

 Ebirah is a giant crab who guards an island called Infant Island and murders anyone who tries to enter or leave it.
 He has really strong claws and is a skillful underwater creature.
 He stands 50 meters tall and weighs 23,000 metric tons.